SAP says new cloud package a hit, confirms outlook

 Klein said SAP had "an absolute blowout in the cloud" in the first quarter, with the Rise initiative driving a 19% increase in its current cloud backlog - a management measure of incoming business - at constant currencies.

 It also added 400 customers for S/4 HANA, its premium enterprise resource software platform, to bring the total to 16,400, of which 9,600 are live.
-Customer wins in the quarter included Google and Toshiba.
+Customer wins in the quarter included Google (GOOGL.O) and Toshiba (6502.T).

 As already reported, total revenue including SAP's traditional mainstays of license sales and service revenues, rose by 2% in the first quarter at constant currency to 6.35 billion euros.